Learning with Interpretable Structure from Gated RNN: Background

 However, the data we are facing are growing bigger and bigger, thus we need deeper model~\cite{DBLP:conf/nips/KrizhevskySH12,DBLP:books/daglib/0040158} to tackle this problem.
 Yet in this situation, SRN will suffer from the vanishing or exploding gradient issue, which makes learning SRN using gradient descent very difficult~\cite{DBLP:journals/neco/HochreiterS97,DBLP:journals/tnn/BengioSF94}.
 Fortunately, gated RNNs are proposed to solve the gradient issue by introducing various gates to hidden unit to control how information flows in RNN.
 The two prevailing gated RNNs are Long Short Term Memory~(LSTM)~\cite{DBLP:journals/neco/GersSC00} and Gated Recurrent Unit~(GRU)~\cite{DBLP:conf/emnlp/ChoMGBBSB14}.
 LSTM has three gates including an input gate controlling adding of new information, a forget gate determining remembering of old information and an output gate deciding outputting of current information.
 GRU has two gates, an update gate and a reset gate which controls forgetting of old information and adding of new information, respectively, similar to the forget and input gate in LSTM.

-The previous models add several gates to one hidden unit, producing a lot of additional parameters to tune and compute, thus may not be efficient enough.
-To tackle this, \cite{DBLP:journals/corr/ZhouWZZ16} produced Minimal Gated Unit~(MGU), which only has a forget gate and has comparable performance with LSTM and GRU.
-Thus MGU's structure is simpler, parameters are fewer and training and tuning are faster than the previous mentioned gated RNNs.
+The previous models add several gates to one hidden unit, producing many additional parameters to tune and compute, thus may not be efficient enough.
+To tackle this problem, Zhou et al. (2016)~\cite{DBLP:journals/corr/ZhouWZZ16} produced Minimal Gated Unit~(MGU), which only has a forget gate and has comparable performance with LSTM and GRU.
+Thus, MGU's structure is simpler, parameters are fewer and training and tuning are faster than the previous mentioned gated RNNs.

 The mathematical formalizations of the three gated RNN models including MGU, GRU and LSTM mentioned above are summarized in Table~\ref{table:modern RNN}, in which

 is the logistic sigmoid function (applied to every component of the vector input) and $\odot$ is the component-wise product between two vectors.
 All gates in Table~\ref{table:modern RNN} are marked with text ``(gate)", from which we can easily see that MGU has one gate, GRU has two gates and LSTM has three gates.